baxpick/cpctelera_example/README.md

     file
 ```

-Some of those are needed for cpctelera at runtime but some are just convenient for me.
+Some of those are needed for cpctelera projects at compile-time but some are just convenient for me.
 Feel free to update this list to make your image smaller or to add packages needed for building your cpctelera project.

 2. `development` branch is used when cloning cpctelera as it contains many useful stuff so if you need other branch (there have been braking changes between branches) you should update this in Dockerfile: